laketalkemp/DATA-302_SP24/README.md

 ### upov_members.csv

 This CSV file contains information on when different countries joined the UPOV.
-It was provided directly by GRAIN and lightly cleaned by a DSI staff member.
+This was collected and cleaned by the Data Science Institute staff.

 | Column Name  | Data Type | Description | Example Value |
 | ------------- | ------------- | ------------- | --|